brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 01.md

 + Deriving value from data starts from planning for better data.
 + Decisions about data involve:
   - The way data connects business processes that might otherwise be seen as separate
-  - The relationship between business processes and the technology taht support them
+  - The relationship between business processes and the technology that support them
   - The design and architecture of system and the data they produce and store
   - The way data might be used to advance organizational strategy
 + Planning for Better Data depends on